0cjs/8bitdev/src/objects.md

   testing these comes "for free" when testing a third or more bits with the `BIT` instruction.
 (N=bit 7, V=bit 6, Z=all bits tested with the operand are zero.)

+- Making the smallint tag just `1` in the LSBit (i.e., smallints use tags `%00` and `%01`) would allow them to be 15 bits instead of 14, expanding their range to -16384 to +16383.

 - To avoid duplicate symbols, and just for general symbol lookup, we need to be able to search through all symbols in memory.
 This